EU-OSHA/oira.statistics.deployment/README.md

 ## init-metabase

-Initializes all metabase instances by restoring the database dump and running init-metabase-instance on each of them.
+Initializes all metabase instances by dropping all database content and running init-metabase-instance on each of them.
 Does not take any parameters; buildout writes them directly into the script.
+If the environment variable `SKIP_DB_RESTORE` is set, database contents are not dropped but kept.